Take a tour of the report Filters pane

 APPLIES TO: Power BI service for business users Power BI service for designers & developers Power BI Desktop Requires Pro or Premium license

-When a colleague shares a report with you, be sure to look for the Filters pane.
+When a colleague shares a report with you, make sure to look for the Filters pane.
 Sometimes it's collapsed along the right edge of the report.
-Select it to expand it.
+Select the Filers pane to expand it.

-The Filters pane contains filters that the report designer added to the report.
-Business users like you can interact with the existing filters and save your changes, but you can't add new filters to the report.
-For example, in the screenshot above the designer added three page level filters: Segment is All, Year is 2014, and Region is Central.
-You can interact and change these filters, but you can't add a fourth page level filter.
+The Filters pane contains filters that the report designer adds to the report.
+Business users can interact with the existing filters and save changes.
+However, they can't add new filters to the report.
+In the previous example, the designer added three page-level filters: Segment is All, Year is 2014, and Region is Central.
+You can interact and change these filters, but you can't add a fourth page-level filter.

-Some of the filters are shaded, and some are not.
-If a filter is shaded, that means a filter has been applied and some data is being excluded.
-For example, the Region filter card is shaded, and when you expend the card you see that only Central is selected from the dropdown.
-Since Region is under the Filters on this page heading, all visuals on this page are not displaying (excluding) data for the West and East regions.
+Some of the filters are shaded, and some aren't.
+If a filter is shaded, it means a filter has been applied, and some data is excluded.
+In the following example, the Region filter card is shaded and expanded.
+The Central option is the only option selected from the dropdown.
+Since Region is under the Filters on this page heading, all visuals on this page aren't displaying.
+The data from West and East regions are excluded.

 In the Power BI service, reports keep any changes you make in the Filters pane.
 The service carries those changes through to the mobile version of the report.

-To reset the Filters pane to the designer's defaults, select the Reset icon from the upper menu bar.
+To reset the Filters pane to the designer's defaults, select the Reset icon from the top menu bar.

-If you don't see the Reset to default option, it may have been disabled by the report designer.
-The designer can also lock specific filters so that you can't change them.
+If you don't see the Reset to default option, the report designer might have disabled it.
+The designer can lock specific filters so that you can't change them.

 View all the filters for a report page

 The Filters pane displays all filters added by the designer to the report.
 The Filters pane is also the area where you can view information about the filters and interact with them.
-Save changes you make or use Reset to default to revert to the original filter settings.
+You can save changes or use Reset to default to revert to the original filter settings.

 If there are changes you'd like to save, you can also create a personal bookmark.
-For more information, see What are bookmarks?.
+For more information, see Bookmarks in the Power BI service.

 The Filters pane displays and manages several types of report filters: report, report page, and visual.

-In this example, we've selected a visual that has three filters: Manufacturer, Month, and Total units.
-The report page also has filters, listed under the Filters on this page heading.
-And, the entire report has a filter for Date, listed under Filters on all pages.
+In the following example, you can see a visual that has three filters: Manufacturer, Month, and Total units.
+The report page also has filters listed under the Filters on this page heading.
+The entire report has a filter for Date, listed under Filters on all pages.

 Some of the filters have (All) next to them.
 (All) means all values are being included in the filter.
-In the screenshot above, Segment(All) tells us this report page includes data about all the product segments.
+In the previous screenshot, Segment(All) tells us this report page includes data about all the product segments.

 Anyone with permissions to view this report can interact with these filters.

 To get a closer look at the filters affecting a specific visual, hover over the visual to reveal the filter icon .
-Select that filter icon to see a pop-up with all the filters, slicers, and so on, affecting that visual.
-The filters on the pop-up include the same filters displayed on the Filters pane, plus any additional filtering affecting the selected visual.
+Select that filter icon to see a pop-up window with all the filters and slicers affecting that visual.
+The filters in the pop-up window are the same filters displayed on the Filters pane, plus any other filters affecting the selected visual.

 - Basic filters